bkesterbyld/maroon-potato/src/pages/index.md

         media_width: thirty-three
       - title: Syndicate data easily with granular views and bespoke APIs
         content: >
-          Data sets managed in Above are visible and searchable without any technical skills or need for specialized database access.
-They can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
+          Data sets managed in Above can be replicated and shared with any party via role-based browser and API access you define.
         actions: []
         media_position: right
         media_width: thirty-three